Noopuragr/EVA4/S5/Step 2/Readme.md

 2. To get less than 10 K parameters.

 Changes Done:
-Changed the size of kernels ot get the required parameters.
+Changed the size of kernels to get the required parameters.

 Results:
 1. Total params: 9,448